 Commonly, cats will vomit up clear liquid prior to a hairball.
 Although, a cat vomiting up clear liquid with a hairball occasionally can be normal and not a concern, it is important to note that hairballs should not be frequent, painful, or difficult for your cat to pass.
-To help prevent hairballs in your cat, there are over the counter dietary supplements, in either chew or gel forms.
+Some commercial cat diets and treats are formulated to help prevent formation of hairballs.
 Adopting a regular brushing schedule and getting your cat comfortable with brushing can also help get rid of any loose fur in your cat's coat that they may otherwise ingest when grooming themselves.

 Food and Dietary Changes